-Ensure have awareness you and understanding of end of life care core principles and values.
+Ensure you have awareness and understanding of end of life care core principles and values.

 Promote or participate in the different aspects of end of life care training which may be available to you.
 There is no one set format for the delivery of training.